-Limit on Number of Proposals per PI: 2
+Limit on Number of Proposals per PI or Co-PI: 2

 In a given year, an individual may participate as a PI or co-PI on no more than two preliminary proposals submitted in response to this IOS Core Program Solicitation.
 Preliminary proposals in excess of the limit for any person will be returned without review in the reverse order received.

-"PI" and "co-PI" refer to the role an individual would play in a full proposal (including all parts of a collaborative proposal).
+"PI" and "co-PI" refer to the role an individual would play in a full proposal (including all parts of a Collaborative Research Proposal).
 See Exhibit II-7: Definitions of Categories of Personnel in the GPG for the definition of proposer roles.
 It is the responsibility of the submitters to confirm that the entire team is within the eligibility guidelines.
-Participating in a proposal as "other senior personnel" or as a "collaborator" does not count towards this limit, including investigators who contribute services for a fee (e.g., sequencing) or are the PI on a subaward.
-Thus, the number of proposals on which an investigator can be listed as senior personnel or collaborator is unlimited.
-Changes in the team post-submission to meet the eligibility limits will not be allowed.
+Participating in a proposal as a collaborator does not count towards this limit, including investigators who contribute services for a fee (e.g., sequencing) or are the PI on a subaward.
+Thus, the number of proposals on which an investigator can be listed as collaborator is unlimited.
+Changes in the team postsubmission to meet the eligibility limits will not be allowed.